-Remote synchronization takes place over the air using HTTP and is the ideal way to keep the phone up to date.
-GPRS enables a fast connection to the network - the synchronization can be started in seconds.
+Remote synchronization takes place over the air using and is the ideal way to keep the phone up to date.
+Using GPRS, the phone can be continuously connected to the remote synchronization server.

 Third-party service providers offering synchronization services to corporate personal information management (PIM) applications, such as Microsoft® Exchange, can also supplement added capability with SyncML.